APTx Neuron: A Unified Trainable Neuron Architecture Integrating Activation and Computation: Toward Integration in CNNs and Transformers

 \section{Toward Integration in CNNs and Transformers}

-The APTx Neuron, as introduced in this paper, is a general-purpose, unified computational unit that combines both activation and transformation into a single trainable expression.
-Although we have demonstrated its effectiveness within a fully connected feedforward neural network, the design is not limited to MLPs.
-As a fundamental building block, the APTx Neuron can be readily extended to modern architectures such as convolutional neural networks (CNNs) and transformers.
+The APTx Neuron, introduced in this work and defined in Equation~\ref{eq:aptx_neuron}, is a unified computational unit that integrates activation and transformation within a single trainable expression.
+Although its effectiveness has been demonstrated in fully connected feedforward networks, the formulation is not restricted to MLPs.
+As a general building block, the APTx Neuron and the APTx Activation Function (Equation~\ref{eq:aptx_activation}) can be incorporated into convolutional neural networks (CNNs) and Transformer architectures with minimal structural modification.

-In CNNs \cite{726791}, activation functions like ReLU or Swish are typically applied after convolutional filters.
-By replacing these fixed activations with APTx-style computation, it is possible to create \emph{APTx Convolutional Units} that learn both spatial filtering and adaptive non-linearity in a unified manner, potentially improving spatial feature learning.

-In transformer architectures~\cite{10.5555/3295222.3295349}, non-linear transformations are used in the feedforward sublayers and position-wise projections.
-Substituting those fixed activations with APTx Neurons may allow the model to dynamically adapt its internal representations and activation behavior based on the context or task, an especially valuable trait in attention-based models.

-Thus, the APTx Neuron is not only a compact and expressive component for standard networks, but also a promising primitive for redefining core operations in CNNs, Transformers, and hybrid neural systems.